bauele/CS-350-Emerging-Systems-Architectures-Technologies/README.md

-# cs350
-Repository for my CS-350 class
+# CS-350 Emerging Systems Architectures & Technologies

 ## Summarize the project and what problem it was solving.
 The project in this repository was designed to allow a Texas Instrument CC3220S device to flash different messages in morse code.
-The program was implemented as a state machine.
+The program was implemented as a state machine written in C.

 ## What did you do particularly well?
 I think I did a great job with my overall design and flowchart.
 As per the project specification, I was required to flash the messages "SOS" and "OK".
 However, I avoided hardcoding these messages and instead implemented functionality that could map any text-based string into morse code symbols.
 I also believe that the documentation I created for this project captures that behavior very well.